kammitama5/kammitama5.github.io/_posts/2017-4-13-Thursday.md

 ## Today I learned:

-- Starting to get a bit of intuition for Grothendieck.
+- Starting to get a bit of intuition for Grothendieck (usually denoted by Tau).
 I particularly like this quote by Taylor Dupuy's Math Vlog:

 *"if you have a covering and you cover the covering, (that) the covers of the covering give you a covering" :)*

 - However, Zariski sites are a bit of a mystery.
 I'm learning